eldad87/go-boilerplate/README.md

 ```
 - Run ```make mage db:migrate```
 - You're done!
+- By default, the app is configured (database.auto_migrate = 'on') to run the migration process when it starts.
 - For additional information, make sure to visit the official [repository](https://github.com/rubenv/sql-migrate "repository"):

 ### ORM / SQLBoiler Usage